datacarpentry/r-intro-geospatial/CONTRIBUTING.md

         make changes on your desktop and push to your branch on GitHub: the pull request will update automatically.

+3. This repository contains two repositories for storing the lesson episodes:
+`_episodes` and `_episodes_rmd`.
+To modify episodes, make changes to the files in the `_episodes_rmd` directory **NOT** the `_episodes` directory.
+The Markdown files in `_episodes` render automatically from the RMarkdown files in the `_episodes_rmd` directory.

-Each lesson has two maintainers who review issues and pull requests or encourage others to do so.
+Each lesson has at least two Maintainers who review issues and pull requests or encourage others to do so.
-The maintainers are community volunteers, and have final say over what gets merged into the lesson.
+The Maintainers are community volunteers, and have final say over what gets merged into the lesson.

 ## Other Resources